HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## Difference between Async and Sync
+## Difference Between Async and Sync

 Async is faster than Sync